For the most up-to-date information on vaccines in Miami-Dade County, please visit Miami-Dade County’s webpage.

 If one of these two conditions is met, the person must also have a normal inability to leave home, and leaving home must require a considerable and taxing effort.

 Jackson Health System

-Jackson Health System (JHS) offers an online platform for Miami-Dade County residents age 65 or older to request a vaccination appointment.
+Jackson Health System (JHS) offers an online platform for eligible vaccine recipients living in Miami-Dade County to request a vaccination appointment.
 If you are unable to schedule an appointment, please return to their page routinely for ongoing updates as they receive additional vaccines.